sirwisabrewingcollective/sirwisabrewingcollective.github.io/about/index.md

 modified: 2014-08-08T19:44:38.564948-04:00
 ---

-The Sirwisa Brewing Collective is a group of individuals who by profession produce, manufacture, distribute, sell, and serve beer; hobbyist brewers; and those who pursue starting a beer related business.
+The Sirwisa Brewing Collective was formed in 2014 and is a **non-profit 501(c)(5)**.
+The organization is a group of individuals who by profession produce, manufacture, distribute, sell, and serve beer; hobbyist brewers; and those who pursue starting a beer related business.

 Sirwisa Brewing Collective strives to promote brewers with a common goal of excellence in brewing and to work as an organization to improve the profession.
 We work together to further the love of brewing and support the community we live in.